Excel2TXF - Specific Broker Instructions

 OptionsHouse

-1. Click on the "Activity" tab at the bottom of the screen.
+1. Click "Manage Account" tab at bottom of the screen.

 That's it!
 Now you're ready to run the Excel2TXF software to create the .TXF file for your tax software.